micmejia/bible-dump/AMPC/Judges/Judg 2.md

-Now the [^a]Angel of the Lord went up from Gilgal to Bochim.
+Now the Angel of the Lord went up from Gilgal to Bochim.
 And He said, I brought you up from Egypt and have brought you to the land which I swore to give to your fathers, and I said, I will never break My covenant with you;